bechosen-spec/Job-Recommender-System/README.md

 ### Usage

 1. Launch the application using the command mentioned above.
-2. Enter a job title or a brief description in the provided text input field.
+2. Select a job title or a brief description in the provided text input field.
 3. Click on the "Get Job Recommendations" button to receive a list of relevant job titles based on your input.
 4. Explore the recommended jobs and find potential opportunities that match your interests and skills.